With a little help from your friends: semi-cooperative games via Joker moves: Randomized Joker strategies

-Given randomized strategies for Player 1, Player 2, and Player 3, \definitionref{def:proboutc} defines the probability of a play prefix of the game.
+Given randomized strategies for Player 1, 2, and 3, \autoref{def:proboutc} defines the probability of a play prefix of the game.
 This probability is computed as the multiplication of the probabilities given by the strategies for the play prefix.
-A Player 1 strategy is then an \emph{almost sure winning strategy} if it can win from any Player 2 and Player 3 strategy with probability 1.
+A Player 1 strategy is then an \emph{almost sure winning strategy} if it can win from any Player 2 and Player 3 strategy, with probability 1.
+Note that for the randomized strategy $\sigma_p$, that chooses $H$ and $T$ with probability $\frac{1}{2}$ in the game $\pennygame$, Player 2 (and 3) cannot prevent with any strategy to not choose the same side of the coin, since Player 1 chooses at random.
+Since Player 1 may always try again, eventually, always state $\smiley$ will be reached (i.e. with probability 1).
+Consequently $\sigma_p$ is an almost sure winning strategy.